deepbsd/AcquireCo/README.md

 TODO:

-* make comments on Add and Edit into text areas
+* _done_: make comments on Add and Edit into text areas
-* make inputs 80% width of parent.  they shouldn't stay small on larger screens.
+* _done_: make inputs 80% width of parent.  they shouldn't stay small on larger screens.
+* I totally forgot to zero out user agent stylesheet on this app...
+I may not do that on this app.
+Probably I'll wait until after a decision is made to hire me or not...
 * look at creating a breakpoint for larger screens where labels are on same line as inputs
+* on larger views, the table headings should be less cryptic.  not sure how to do that.
+Is that possible?
+At least I can put a spelled out version of the acronym in breadcrumbs perhaps.